Manoj67/Competitive-Programming-Algorithms/README.md

-# Algorithm for competitve programming enthusiast
+# Algorithm for Competitive Programming Enthusiast